-The principles of therapeutic exercise for musculoskeletal pathologies and movement dysfunctions throughout the life span are presented.
-This is the first in a series of three courses.
+This course focuses on applied human physiology, nutrition, and physiology of exercise.
+Relationship of body systems with emphasis on metabolic, integumentary, neuromuscular, musculoskeletal and cardiopulmonary to exercise throughout the life span.
+This is the first in a series of two courses.
 Content is presented in lecture/lab format.